AmineRomdhane/cad-scene-pointcloud-registration/README.md

 In the project, a real scene was segmented into point cloud clusters.
 Each cluster represented a candidate object or scene part.
 CAD models were then converted or sampled into point clouds and aligned with these segmented scene clusters.

-The workflow was used to:

-- generate CAD proxy point clouds.
-- segment real scene point clouds into clusters.
-- register CAD point clouds to scene clusters.
-- refine the alignment using ICP.
-- save transformation matrices.
-- export registered CAD point clouds.
-- visually inspect the CAD-to-scene alignment.

 ## Scene Registration Example